-- We assess applications for registration from new applicants to the sector against the eligibility conditions set out in legislation and the registration criteria we have set.
-The guidance for new entrants to the sector on how to register, along with associated application forms, is available on the HCA regulation pages on gov.uk. - 6.3 We also make registration decisions about new bodies that result from certain types of restructure, as specified in the Housing and Planning Act 2016.
+- 5.2 We assess applications for registration from new applicants to the sector against the eligibility conditions set out in legislation and the registration criteria we have set.
+The guidance for new entrants to the sector on how to register, along with associated application forms, is available on the Regulator of Social Housing pages on Gov.uk. - 5.3 We also make registration decisions about new bodies that result from certain types of restructure, as specified in the Housing and Planning Act 2016.
 We assess these registration applications against more limited criteria.
-Further information about our approach is set out in the Guidance on Notifications for Restructures and Constitutional Changes which is also available on the HCA regulation pages on gov.uk.
+Further information about our approach is set out in the separate Guidance on Notifications for Restructures and Constitutional Changes which is also available on the Regulator of Social Housing pages on Gov.uk.